oschrenk/notes/company.md

 ## Communication ##

 - get people out of the office out into the open
-- flat hierachy
+- flat hierarchy
 - behave like an open source project
-- optimze for happiness (everything follows from that)
+- optimize for happiness (everything follows from that)
-- meetings are waste (calcualate time/money wasted)
+- meetings are waste (calculate time/money wasted)
-- async communication (important if remote (locality/time)) via email, pull requests, messages, ...
+- async communication (important if remote (locality, time)) via email, pull requests, messages, ...
 - no set work hours (I work when I'm inspired - software development is creative process)

 ## Office ##

 ### Desks ###

-- each to his own but provide room, stationary and helpers (like cord organizers) for keeping the workplace cleam
+- each to his own but provide room, stationary and helpers (like cord organizers) for keeping the workplace clean
 - have power easy accessible
 - have easy accessible ethernet ports available on or near the desk